NVIDIA/cutlass/media/docs/cute/01_layout.md

 ## Layouts and Tensors

-Any of the `Layout`s discussed in this section can be composed with data -- a pointer or an array -- to create a `Tensor`.
-The responsibility of the `Layout` is to define valid coordinate space(s) and, therefore, the logical shape of the data and map those into an index space.
-The index space is precisely the offset that would be used to index into the array of data.
+Any of the `Layout`s discussed in this section can be composed with data -- e.g., a pointer or an array -- to create a `Tensor`.
+The `Layout`'s logical coordinate space represents the logical "shape" of the data, e.g., the modes of the `Tensor` and their extents.
+The `Layout` maps a logical coordinate into an index, which is an offset to be used to index into the array of data.

 For details on `Tensor`, please refer to the
 [`Tensor` section of the tutorial](./03_tensor.md).